TradeTracker/docs/docs/tradesetuppage.md

 |Order type|`limit` or `market` order, which often differ in fee's.|

 ### Calculations
-Based on the variables that the trader types in, the following values are calculated:
+Based on the variables that were typed in, the following values are calculated:

 ![Notes](documentation-images/tradesetuppageValues.png)